youyanggu/covid19_projections/estimating-true-infections.md

 Once we have a reasonable estimate of the true number of newly infected individuals per day, we can use the reported deaths to compute the implied infection fatality rate (IFFR).
 The IIFR for the US was above 1% in March, stabilized at around 0.6% in April-May before decreasing to ~0.25% in July.
 This is further explained [below](implied-infection-fatality-rate-iifr).

-While we developed this method independently, this is not a novel approach.
+While all the methods on this page were developed independently, we want to note that this is not a novel approach.
 See prior work by [Peter Ellis](http://freerangestats.info/blog/2020/05/09/covid-population-incidence), [David Blake](https://medium.com/@dblake.mcg/making-the-o-zone-plots-2a83708f7d6a), and [Campbell et al](https://arxiv.org/pdf/2005.08459.pdf).

 [Back to Top](#top)